The Adventures of Rin-Tin-Tin: Filming

+Themes

+As a show targeting the youth audience, it not only displayed stories with action, but also included moral lessons.
+Actor James Brown explained, "Our stories simply taught that right was right and wrong was wrong."

 Broadcast

 The show ran for five seasons on ABC on Friday evenings from October 1954 to May 1959.
 ABC reran the series on late afternoons from September 1959 to September 1961.
 During its first season (1954-1955), The Adventures of Rin Tin Tin finished at number 23 in the Nielsen ratings, making it the second-highest rated series on ABC at the time behind Disneyland, which placed number six.